murali3633/My-To-Do-List/README.md

 - ✏️ Mark tasks as completed
 - 🗑️ Delete individual tasks
 - ♻️ Clear all tasks
-- 💾 Persistent data with browser `localStorage`
+- 💾 Persistent data with browser `localStorage`.
 - 📱 Responsive design for mobile and desktop.

 ---